 Child Care Licensing

-The Texas Department of Family and Protective Services permits and monitors all child-care operations and child-placing agencies for compliance with state licensing standards, rules and laws.
+Texas Health and Human Services permits and monitors all child-care operations and child-placing agencies for compliance with state licensing standards, rules and laws.

 Department of State Health Services, Division for Regulatory Services